DhanushKrishna07/horizon-weather/README.md

 # 🌦️ Horizon-Weather — Real-Time Weather Forecasting with Node.js & Express.js

-A web application that provides real-time and location-based weather forecasts using the **Tomorrow.io API**.
+A web application that provides real-time and location-based weather forecasts using the **Tomorrow.io AP**.
 Built with **Node.js** and **Express.js**, it offers a user-friendly and responsive interface for easy access to weather data.

 ---